Got a health concern? A severe illness? Want to prevent cancer? By all means, do your research. Knowledge about health advice is power, after all.

 Consider the Source

 Different types of publications have different goals.
 Many are trying to generate clicks, so their information is more about grabbing your attention.
 Others are legitimately aiming to educate.
-As you read through the information you found, is it pointing you to a specific product or service?
+As you read through the health advice you found, is it pointing you to a specific product or service?
 If so, the author may be laying the foundation for a sale.
 Some of it may be exactly what you need, some may be a waste of your money, and some might be dangerous.
 Remember, the goal of the source should weigh into your takeaway.

 Now, not all sources are in it for the money, they are just geared toward different things.
 Is it a blog based on opinion or someone’s experience, or a website describing scientific studies?
 Keep in mind, if someone is obviously sharing their experience, that’s all it is.
 The motive isn’t necessarily to deceive, but what they’re offering is definitely different than someone with an expertise in a field.